Justin Turner Preview, Player Props: Red Sox vs. Rays

 Rays Pitching Rankings

-- The Rays pitching staff ranks fourth in the league with a collective 9.4 strikeouts per nine innings.
+- The Rays pitching staff is fourth in MLB with a collective 9.4 strikeouts per nine innings.

-- The Rays have a 3.83 team ERA that ranks fourth among all league pitching staffs.
+- The Rays' 3.85 team ERA ranks fifth among all league pitching staffs.

-- Rays pitchers combine to give up 171 home runs (1.1 per game), the fifth-fewest in baseball.
+- The Rays allow the fifth-fewest home runs in baseball (172 total, 1.1 per game).

-- His most recent appearance was on Thursday against the Los Angeles Angels, when the righty went five innings, surrendering two earned runs while giving up six hits.
+- In his most recent appearance on Friday against the Toronto Blue Jays, the righty went 5 1/3 innings, giving up four earned runs while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.